manudelu/AI_DroneSwarm/README.md

 Step 6: Run the simulation on Blocks Environment
 ------------

-Navigate to the Colosseum installation folder and open the Blocks Environment:
+* Navigate to the Colosseum installation folder and open the Blocks Environment:
 ```
 .../Colosseum/Unreal/Environments/Blocks/Blocks.uproject
 ```

-Once opened, run the simulation, you should see the drone spawning within the environment.
+* Once opened, run the simulation, you should see the drone spawning within the environment.
 Then, in the terminal, navigate to this directory:
 ```
 .../Colosseum/PythonClient/multirotor
 ```

-Here, try executing the programs to ensure everything is functioning correctly.
+* Here, try executing the programs to ensure everything is working correctly.
 For instance, type:
 ```
 python hello_drone.py
 ```